How to reclaim VAT for your new self build

 As a general rule, materials will qualify if they form an integral part of the building or can’t be removed without tools or without causing damage.
 But that’s obviously a very broad definition, encompassing everything from roofing beams to curtain poles.

-For a new build VAT reclaim, you can claim VAT for the following items:
+For a new build VAT reclaim, you can claim VAT for the following items (source: HM Revenue & Customs - Goods and services you can claim for under the VAT DIY Scheme):

 - Basic building materials such as bricks, timber, tiles and cement